 Achieving scale is the holy grail of SaaS.
 You're generating well in excess of £20m in annual revenue, and have a brand everyone in your industry knows.
 When you speak to people, they no longer say "Who?" when you tell them where you work.

 You'll probably begin thinking a lot about strategic partnerships with other SaaS companies, running an annual conference, encouraging user advocacy and firmly establishing yourselves as the market leader, both in perception and product.

 On achieving scale, focus is on optimising process and entering new markets (e.g. if you've focused primarily on the US and Europe to date, you might move into Asia).
 Perhaps you'll make a few strategic acquisitions, and start to think about becoming a public company in the not-too-distant future.
 If you've reached scale you already have a well developed sales & marketing machine, but you're always looking out for new opportunities to grow faster.

-Big sales & marketing wins can be had from better aligning your teams, scaling content production efforts, developing more granular lead nurturing strategies and A/B testing everything.
+Big marketing wins can be had from better scaling lead generation efforts, developing more granular marketing automation strategies and A/B testing.

 At this size, investing heavily in training and educational material for your customers pays off in dividends.
 Things like training webinars, eBooks, eGuides, online courses and similar go a long way to improving customer retention and hitting customer lifetime value targets.

 This is especially true as you begin to move into the latter half of the mainstream market, and begin attracting conservative customers.
 These customers will be less tech savvy than your early customers, placing a high value on training and professional services.